jundalisay/spblist/content/en/social/economics/principles/intro/chapter-04.md

 ---

+The previous chapter explained that value is totally subjective and ultimately based on one's desires.

 Suppose Barry and Adam are walking at a commercial street.
 They see a cake at a bakery, and an iguana at the pet store next to it.